Notochord: Structure

-The notochord is a long, rodlike structure that develops dorsal to the gut and ventral to the neural tube.
-The notochord is composed primarily of a core of glycoproteins, encased in a sheath of collagen fibers wound into two opposing helices.
-The glycoproteins are stored in vacuolated, turgid cells.
-These cells are covered with caveolae on their cell surface.
+The notochord is a long, rod-like midline structure that develops dorsal to the gut tube and ventral to the neural tube.
+The notochord is composed primarily of a glycoproteins core that is encased in a sheath of collagen fibers.
+This is wound into two opposing helices.
+The glycoproteins are stored in vacuolated, turgid cells, which are covered with caveolae on their cell surface.
 The angle between these fibers determines whether increased pressure in the core will result in shortening and thickening versus lengthening and thinning.

-Contraction of these muscle fibers result in a side-to-side motion resembling swimming.
-The stiffened notochord prevents movement through telescoping motion, such as that of an earthworm.
+Alternating contraction of muscle fibers attached to each side of the notochord result in a side-to-side motion resembling stern sculling, which allows locomotion.
+The stiffened notochord prevents movement through telescoping motion such as that of an earthworm.